Razyehuda/Universal_Guessing-/README.md

 ---

 ## Abstract
-This project showcases advanced algorithmic techniques for binary sequence estimation using universal guessing methods with side information.
-We explored and implemented three innovative variants of Lempel-Ziv (LZ) compression-based algorithms, enhancing the foundational universal guessing algorithm by A. Cohen and N. Merhav.
+This project explores advanced algorithmic techniques for binary sequence estimation using universal guessing methods with side information.
+Three innovative variants of Lempel-Ziv (LZ) compression-based algorithms were implemented, enhancing the foundational universal guessing algorithm by A. Cohen and N. Merhav.
 The project focused on:

 1. **Baseline Estimation**: Using side information for sequence guessing.
 2. **Enhanced Estimation**: Leveraging known prefixes for improved accuracy.
 3. **Advanced Optimization**: Combining learned patterns with LZ decoding for robust performance.

-Through detailed evaluation, we demonstrated the practical utility of these techniques in areas such as binary image reconstruction, offering significant improvements in denoising under challenging noise conditions.
+Detailed evaluation demonstrated the practical utility of these techniques in areas such as binary image reconstruction, offering significant improvements in denoising under challenging noise conditions.

 ---

 ## Introduction
-The challenge of estimating unknown sequences from noisy observations is a cornerstone problem in information theory, communication systems, and cryptography.
-As an engineer, I tackled this problem by:
+Estimating unknown sequences from noisy observations is a cornerstone problem in information theory, communication systems, and cryptography.
+This project addresses this challenge by:

 - Implementing and analyzing Lempel-Ziv compression algorithms.
 - Innovating on universal guessing algorithms by incorporating side information and partial sequence knowledge.
-- Designing practical solutions that bridge theoretical algorithms with real-world applications, such as image reconstruction and denoising.
+- Designing solutions that bridge theoretical algorithms with real-world applications, such as image reconstruction and denoising.

-The project reflects my ability to merge foundational theory with engineering rigor to develop scalable and adaptive solutions.
+The project highlights the integration of foundational theory with engineering rigor to develop scalable and adaptive solutions.

 ---